-- murder: - mutilation, cruel treatment and torture; - taking of hostages; - intentionally directing attacks against the civilian population; - intentionally directing attacks against buildings dedicated to religion, education, art, science or charitable purposes, historical monuments or hospitals; - pillaging; - rape, sexual slavery, forced pregnancy or any other form of sexual violence; - conscripting or enlisting children under the age of 15 years into armed forces or groups or using them to participate actively in hostilities. (...)
+- murder; - mutilation, cruel treatment and torture; - taking of hostages; - intentionally directing attacks against the civilian population; - intentionally directing attacks against buildings dedicated to religion, education, art, science or charitable purposes, historical monuments or hospitals; - pillaging; - rape, sexual slavery, forced pregnancy or any other form of sexual violence; - conscripting or enlisting children under the age of 15 years into armed forces or groups or using them to participate actively in hostilities.

-26. What about the crime of aggression?
+29. What is a crime of aggression?